Bolsonaro critic, indicted in Brazil, says case is slander

 “A detective decided to indict me without investigating anything,” Neto wrote.
 “We trust in the legal system.
 We already expected this and are 100% calm.”

 Bolsonaro was the only other Brazilian selected by TIME magazine in September for this year’s list.
+He shared a local news report of Neto’s indictment on his Twitter account on Saturday morning.

 Neto, 32, has become an outspoken critic of the president, notably with a six-minute video in July made for The New York Times.
 In that video, he said Bolsonaro had not taken the COVID-19 pandemic seriously, citing the president’s false claims that anti-malarial drugs would cure the disease, and his participation in street demonstrations.